Last updated on November 5th, 2023 at 09:47 am

 Between the old city and the Bristol Shopping Quarter, you can find the remains of the medieval castle and the remains of St Peter’s Church overlooking the river’s water.

-To explore this part of the city further and delve into its history back when this part of the city was walled, you can take the Old City Trail Heritage walk tour on your own with the explanations on the Bristol Old City website!
+To explore this part of the city further and delve into its history when it was walled, you can take the Old City Trail Heritage walk tour on your own, with the explanations on the Bristol Old City website!

 I did the tour alone when I lived in Bristol to fully immerse myself and learn more about this side of history.
 I truly loved it; it’s always so interesting to know more about the city you live in (even if it’s just temporary) and its history!

-Street Art: Going to the Harbourside & city centre through Quay Street and Nelson Street, you can see beautiful pieces such as El Mac Mother and Child, The Vandal, The Wolf and more!
+Street Art in this area: If you go to the Harbourside and city centre through Quay Street and Nelson Street, you can see beautiful pieces such as El Mac Mother and Child, The Vandal, The Wolf, and more!

 Visit the Beautiful Cathedral of Bristol

-Bristol’s Cathedral, formally called the Cathedral Church of the Holy and Undivided Trinity, is located at the bottom of Park Street.
-On this uphill street, you can find many shops and various restaurants (and Wok to Walk, the best noodles chain and Mrs Potts for amazing hot chocolates and cakes!)
+Bristol’s Cathedral, formerly the Cathedral Church of the Holy and Undivided Trinity, is located at the bottom of Park Street.
+On this uphill street, you can find many shops and various restaurants (including Wok to Walk, the best noodles chain, and Mrs Potts for amazing hot chocolates and cakes!).

-The Gothic cathedral was built during the XIIth century between 1220–1877 and is one of the prominent landmarks in Bristol, which is something not to miss!
+The Gothic cathedral was built between 1220 and 1877 in the XIIth century and is one of the prominent landmarks in Bristol—it’s something not to miss!

 Admission is free; however, donations are appreciated and help to keep this gorgeous Cathedral running.